 This is the first cannabis industry sponsorship of an Ultimate Fighting Championship team

-Dr. Dabber, whom we have reviewed many a time in our quest for the best dabs, recently announced their creation of an Ultimate Fighting Championship (UFC) mixed martial arts team.
-UFC is the world’s largest mixed martial-arts (MMA) company.
+Dr. Dabber, whom we have reviewed many a time in our quest for the best dabs, recently announced the creation of an Ultimate Fighting Championship (UFC) mixed martial arts team.
+UFC is the world’s largest mixed martial arts (MMA) company.
 The team’s roster includes:

 - “Sugar” Sean O’Malley

 - Brandon Royal